Ukraine Engagement

 Self-Help Platform for Youth

-Comprehensive self-help platform tailored specifically for Ukrainian youth, providing accessible tools and resources to help them cope with mental health challenges amidst the ongoing war and personal and emotional issues.
+This digital self-help platform is tailored to the needs of Ukrainian youth, providing easy-to-access tools and resources to support their mental health amid the ongoing war and other personal or emotional challenges.
+It can be used from anywhere, at any time.

 More